-The Military Partnership Program began in 2004 with 24 Arizona Air National Guard medical personnel.
-Since then we have trained more than 2200 Soldiers and Airmen in trauma and deployment skills.
-The Military Partnership program’s 7500 square foot training center is located on the HonorHealth Scottsdale Osborn Medical Center campus.
+The HonorHealth Military Partnership Program began in 2004 with 24 Arizona Air National Guard medical personnel.
+Since then, the program has trained more than 3,500 soldiers and airmen in trauma and deployment skills at the 15,500-square-foot training center on the HonorHealth Scottsdale Osborn Medical Center campus.
 All branches of the military, active duty, National Guard and Reserves may participate.

-- Medical Simulation Training – Provides realistic medical training using hi-fidelity human simulators.
+Medical Simulation Training: Provides realistic medical training using high-fidelity human simulators.

-- Nurse Transition Program - A 10 week course designed to prepare new graduate nurses for active duty military service.
+Nurse Transition Program: A 10-week course specifically designed to prepare new graduate nurses for active-duty military service.
 HonorHealth is one of four NTP training sites and is recognized as a Center of Excellence by the Air Force Surgeon General.
-The NTP educates more than 60 nurses annually.
-At graduation, these Air Force nurses are ready to meet the unique challenges of military nursing in both domestic and deployed settings globally.
+The program partners with HonorHealth’s inpatient medical-surgical units to train up to 60 nurses annually.
+NTP helps new graduate nurses transition into their nursing careers by providing them with the necessary skills, knowledge, and confidence.
+Upon graduation, these newly trained Air Force nurses are fully prepared to handle the unique challenges of military nursing.

-- Critical Care / Emergency Trauma Nursing Fellowship - A 12-month training program for USAF Active Duty nurses in our Emergency Department and Special Care units.
-Fellows gain theory and hands-on clinical experience in accordance with professional standards of care.
-At the completion of the Fellowship, nurses emerge experienced clinicians in Critical Care and Emergency Trauma with the confidence to care for the highest acuity patients.
+Critical Care / Emergency Trauma Nursing Fellowship: A 19-week training program for USAF active-duty nurses in the Emergency Department and Special Care units.
+Fellows gain theory and hands-on clinical experience that meets professional standards of care.
+At the completion of the fellowship, nurses emerge as experienced clinicians in critical care and emergency trauma with the confidence to care for the highest acuity patients.